sedaprotocol/seda-example-ops/examples/blocksize-bidask/README.md

 ### Input Format

-The Execution Phase expects a price pair symbol.
+The Execution Phase expects a price pair symbol, and optionally the field from the response to use.
+By default it will use the `agg_ask_price` field from the API response.

 ### Process